leekangsan/pinyinpod/README.md

 If you really need to use CC-CEDICT dictionary data (e.g., as a customer deliverable), you should rename the dictionary file from `cedict_ts.u8` to something like `vocab-cmn-cedict-data.txt` (anything with the `vocab-cmn-` prefix will do); then, move it to the `pinyinbase` folder.

-**The Pinyinbase schema is pinyin-optimized for JSON or NoSQL search.** However, you may be looking for something elese.
+**The Pinyinbase schema is pinyin-optimized for JSON or NoSQL search.** However, you may be looking for something else.

 An alternative to the Pinyinbase schema is **[PFFYDICT][gh_pffydict]** schema, which is pinyin-optimized for relational database search.
 So, are you using SQLite?
 MySQL?
 MariaDB?

 Then, try out PFFYDICT:

   + [PFFYDICT Dictionary Schema][gh_pffydict]
     + SQLite